-Independent or gig work consists of income-earning activities outside of traditional, long-term employer-employee relationships.
+Non-standard or gig work consists of income-earning activities outside of standard, long-term employer-employee relationships.
 We know what it is not.
-But what is independent work?
+But what is gig work?
 What types of work does it include?
 Before diving into numbers, it is important to consider the different approaches to defining this workforce.

 Approaches to defining gig work

-These different approaches to defining independent work overlap.
-Nonstandard arrangements are often classified as independent contractors with 1099 tax status, and often have unpredictable schedules -- but not always.
-Therefore, different definitions lead to different estimates of the independent workforce.
-Surveys most commonly ask about work arrangements, but each definition offers important insights into the gig economy, and findings from all three are presented in the Data Hub.
+These different approaches to defining non-standard and gig work overlap.
+Those working in alternative arrangements are often classified as independent contractors with 1099 tax status, and often have unpredictable schedules -- but not always.
+Therefore, different definitions lead to different estimates of the gig workforce.
+Surveys most commonly ask about work arrangements, but each definition offers important insights into the gig economy.
+Findings from all three are presented in the Data Hub.